immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **Detection: Count-Min Sketch**

-Count-Min Sketch is a probabilistic data structure that tracks key frequencies in constant memory - roughly **5KB to track millions of keys**.
-It provides approximate frequency counts with guaranteed over-estimation (never under-counts), making it perfect for detecting hot keys without storing exact counters for every key.
+Count-Min Sketch is a probabilistic data structure that tracks key frequencies in constant memory (~5KB for millions of keys) with O(1) operations.
+It provides conservative frequency estimates (never under-counts, may over-estimate), making it ideal for detecting hot keys without storing exact counters.
+Trade-off: tunable accuracy vs memory footprint.

-**Key benefits for hot partition detection:**
-- **Memory efficient**: Track frequencies across 1M+ QPS stream in ~5KB of memory
-- **Constant time operations**: O(1) updates and queries regardless of key cardinality
-- **Tunable accuracy**: Configure error bounds vs memory trade-offs based on workload
-- **Conservative estimates**: Never under-counts, so won't miss hot keys (may over-estimate)
-- **Stream-friendly**: Works on infinite streams without bounded memory growth

 **Dynamic Hot Key Replication:**